kunjee17/fnconf18-scaling-elmish-app/slides/index.md

         { Value = updatedValue}, Cmd.none
 ```

-' One command is doing one and only one thing.
-Here I capitalizing everything coming in.
+' One command should be doing one and only one thing.
+Here I capitalizing everything coming into the update function.
 Just because why not?
-But you can do validation or and post to data to server
+But you can do validation or and post to data to a server.
-' When things are good to go pass it to Changed message.
+' As command processes, the data, pass it to Changed message.
 It is confirmation that everything is good to go.

 ---